cybertraining-dsc/fa20-523-309/project/project.md

 ## 1. Introduction

-Since cardiovascular diseases are the number 1 cause of death globally, early prevention could help in extending one’s life span and possibly quality of life.
+Since cardiovascular diseases are the number 1 cause of death in the United States, early prevention could help in extending one’s life span and possibly quality of life [^13].
 Since there are cases where patients do not show any signs of cardiovascular trouble until an event occurs, having an algorithm predict from their medical history would help in picking up on early warning signs a physician may overlook.
 Or could also reveal additional risk factors and patterns for research on prevention and treatment.
+In turn this would be a great tool to apply in preventive care, which is the type of healthcare policy that focuses in diagnosing and preventing health issues that would otherwise require specialized treatment or is not treatable [^12].
+This also has the potential to trickle down and increase the quality of life and lifespan of populations at a reduced cost as catching issues early most likely results in cheaper treatments [^12].

 This project will take a high-level overview of common, widely available classification algorithms and analyze their effectiveness for this specific use case.
 Notable ones include, Gaussian Naive Bayes, K-Nearest Neighbors, and Support Vector Machines.
 Additionally, two data sets that contain common features will be used to increase the training and test pool for evaluation.
 As well as to explore if additional feature types contribute to a better prediction.
-As it is known that a large set of data is required to reduce the possibility of the algorithm’s overfitting.
+The goal of this project being a gateway to further research in data preprocessing, tuning, or development of specialized algorithms as well as further ideas on what data could be provided.

 ## 2. Datasets